-7 Questions to Choose the Right Secured Credit Card
+7 Questions to Ask When Choosing the Right Secured Credit Card

 Trying to make it in today's society without a credit card is tough.
 Buying airline tickets, reserving a hotel room, or renting a car are just a few examples of purchases that are difficult without a credit card.
 Even if you have enough cash to cover your purchase, many places still ask that you pay with a credit card or at least use a credit card to secure your reservation.
 Using a debit card may suffice, but in some cases, the company may place a hold on funds or require you to pay a hefty security deposit.